openresty/openresty-systemtap-toolkit/README.markdown

 where the `-t 5` option makes the tool sample for 5 seconds.

-The resulting `a.bt` file can be used to render Flame Graphs just as with `ngx-sample-bt` and its other friends.
+The resulting `a.bt` file can be used to render Flame Graphs just as with [sample-bt](#sample-bt) and its other friends.
 And this type of flamegraphs can be called "off-CPU Flame Graphs" while the classic flamegraphs are essentially "on-CPU Flame Graphs".

 Below is such a "off-CPU flamegraph" for a loaded Nginx worker process accessing MySQL with the lua-resty-mysql library: